phaethonp/we-ai/readme.md

 >**Investment Attraction:** The transparency and data-driven decision-making facilitated by the platform could make large-scale projects more attractive to investors, potentially leading to an increase in the supply of housing.

 # Starting from a simple API

-This framework enables us to address and connect, all three stages of the Property Development process for Architects, Contractors, and Clients.
+This framework allows us to address and connect all three stages of the property development process, facilitating collaboration among architects, contractors, and clients.<br>
-`Idea Generation and Feasibility Study` `Pre-Development Phase`
+`Idea Generation and Feasibility Study`<br>
+`Pre-Development Phase`<br>
-`Automated Property Development Management`
+`Automated Property Development Management`<br>

 ### A suite of Open-Source tools served from a central point
 * Extract data from Building Information Modelling Drawings, and complex studies.
 Deliver reliable results through Data Analytics